CLRLC-LLMs Workshop @ NeurIPS 2025

 We invite researchers, practitioners, linguists, and students working on low-resource languages, culturally aware AI, and inclusive language technologies to submit Lightning Talk abstracts to the Centering Low-Resource Languages and Cultures in the Age of Large Language Models (CLRLC-LLMs) Workshop @ NeurIPS 2025, taking place in Mexico City on December 1, 2025.

 Lightning Talks are short, focused presentations (5–7 minutes) that showcase ongoing research, new ideas, or visionary directions relevant to the workshop’s theme.
-This session aims to spark interdisciplinary exchange and highlight work advancing culturally grounded AI.
+The session aims to spark interdisciplinary exchange and highlight work advancing culturally grounded AI.

 Scope and Topics of Interest

-Submission Guidelines
+Submission Instructions

 Important Dates